NativeScript/docs-v7/getting-started.md

     │   └── ...
     └── ...
 ```
 Here's what these various files and folders do:

 - **App_Resources**: This folder contains platform-specific resources such as icons, splash screens, and configuration files.
 The NativeScript CLI takes care of injecting these resources into the appropriate places in the `platforms` folder when you execute `tns run`.
-- **shared**: This folder contains any files you need to share across views in your app.
+- **shared**: This folder, specific to the Groceries app, contains any files you need to share across views in your app.
 In the Groceries app, you'll find a few view model objects and a `config.js` file used to share configuration variables like API keys.
 - **tns_modules**: This folder contains the NativeScript-provided modules you'll use to build your app.
-Each module contains the platform-specific code needed to implement some feature—the camera, http calls, the file system, and so forth—exposed through a platform-agnostic API (e.g. ```http.getJSON()```).
+Each module contains the platform-specific code needed to implement some feature—the camera, http calls, the file system, and so forth—exposed through a platform-agnostic API (e.g. `http.getJSON()`).
 We'll look at some examples momentarily.
 - **views**: This folder contains the code to build your app's views, each of which will have a subfolder in `views`.
 Each view is made up of an XML file, a JavaScript file, and an optional CSS file.
 The groceries app contains three folders for its three views.
 - **app.css**: This file contains global styles for your app.
 We'll dig into app styling in [section 2.3](#css).
 - **app.js**: This file sets up your application's starting module and initializes the app.